acsone/acsoo/README.rst

 acsoo flake8
 ------------

+**This command is deprecated, use a .flake8 file in your project, in combination with pre-commit.
+See the project template for a reasonable default.**

 Run `flake8 <https://pypi.python.org/pypi/flake8>`_ with sensible default for Odoo code.

 It is possible to pass additional options to the ``flake8`` command, eg: